denten-papers/archive-bloomsbury/denten-archives.md

 fish, they form the medium of our knowledge gathering and finding activity.
 If, as the headlines tell us, we live in an information age, archives are a way of making sense of that information.
-More than making sense, they help keep information *at hand*, handle it, pour over, organize, and process.
-To archive is not just a mental activity, in other words, it is physical as well.
+More than making sense, they help keep information *at hand*.
 An archive is a way of ordering things.
+It is a site of mental as a well as physical activity.

-The archive is also an interface between internal mental states---what I know now---and the external, physical representation of that knowledge---what I could know at any time.
-The book on my shelf is not just a book, it is a part of my mental furnishings.
-In many cases, I don't remember the contents of that book, but I know where it is.
+Think of the archive as an interface between internal mental states---what I know now---and the external, physical representation of that knowledge---what I could know at any time.
+The book on my bookshelf is not just a book, it is a part of my mental furnishings.
+I may not remember the contents of that book for long, but I know where it is and how to find it.
 I know I could get to it if needed.
 It is not as close to me as a memory, accessible immediately and at once, but also not as far as an obscure fact with which I have never had any contact.
 The book on my shelf, the notebook in a pile on my desk, occupies a space somewhere in the middle of the spectrum, between my rather limited ability to remember a few ideas presently and the unlimited amount of ideas out there.
 My documents, the ones that belong to me, the ones I organized neatly on my desk and on my virtual desktop, are ideas that I used to have.
-They are also a part of me, but just slightly farther away than my thoughts.
+They are also a part of me, but just slightly farther away and outside of myself than my thoughts.
 I feel safe knowing where they are and how to find them.

-Recall Samuel Beckett's play, *Krapp's Last Tape*, where the reader encounters Krapp, a "wearish old man," who every year, on his birthday, records a message to himself and lovingly reviews old recordings as if to enter into a conversation with himself, to encounter himself anew [@beckett_krapps_1960].
-Who is Krapp, the play asks of the reader, if not the collection of these memories and recordings?
+Recall Samuel Beckett's play, *Krapp's Last Tape*, where the reader encounters Krapp, a "wearish old man," who, every year, on his birthday, records a message to himself and lovingly reviews old recordings as if to enter into a conversation with himself, to encounter himself anew [@beckett_krapps_1960].
+Who is Krapp, the play asks of the reader, if not a collection of these memories and recordings?
 Krapp is at once an archivist and the archive.
 In this ordinary way---through the continual activity of taking notes, photographs, and recordings of ourselves, our friends, and our families---all of us are implicated in the archival condition.
 Whatever it means to be someone, a self, involves the enterprise of storage and retrieval.
 Think of the discomfort we feel when someone disturbs our archives: if someone were to reorganize your music collection for example, or scramble the order of your notes, or rearrange the books on your bookshelf.
-One feels lost and violated precisely because the archive is so crucial to our ability to find our way through a forest of data.
-It is a small, organized space of private order within the chaos of information.
+One feels lost and violated precisely because the archive is so crucial to our ability to find our way through a forest of personal data.
+The archive, in this sense, is a small, organized vessel of private order adrift in the midst of a vast and turbulent sea of information.

-Not all islands of order are small and private.
-Some islands grow into
+Not all vessels of order are small and private.
+Some grow into imperial
-empires: state archives that project collective power.
+armadas: state archives that project collective power.
 The aggregate of personal memories gives us our shared, cultural memory, our heritage.
 That sense of shared culture does not exist in the immaterial ether.
 It is reflected in publicly and privately supported collections like the Library of